ChaunceyKiwi/json-tree-view/README.md

 ## Requirements

 1. Follow instructions on `https://code.visualstudio.com/docs/languages/json` to set up json schema files.
-2. JSON schema file should exist on the path: `schema/schema-root.json`.
-Include required schema files in user setting as well if there exist any references in root schema file.
-E.g.

-    ```
-    {
-        "json.schemas": [
-            {
-                "fileMatch": ["/*.json"],
-                "url": "./schema/schema-root.json"
-            },
-            {
-                "fileMatch": ["/*.json"],
-                "url": "./schema/schema-*****.json"
-            }
-        ]
-    }
-    ```
-3. To enable customized tree view, in user setting you need to specify the key of the object you want to customize and speicify which children's key you want to use as identifier.
+2. To enable customized tree view, in user setting you need to specify the key of the object you want to customize and speicify which children's key you want to use as identifier.
 E.g.

     ```
     {